Things I'm currently doing

 - Master's of Integrated Product Development from Carnegie Mellon University.

 - CEO & Co-Founder at Rappora.
 Rappora is a SaaS offering for the non-medical home care industry.
-As CEO I lead our company's direction and managed the team accordingly.
-I lead all user research, sales & marketing and product support efforts.
 Over two years I helped grow the company from a garage startup to raising our seed round of investment in Q1 of 2016.
 Rappora graduated from the Capital Factory and Blueprint Health accelerator programs.
-Rappora is still an active company and to date has helped its' customers deliver over 700,000 hours of care to the sick, elderly and disabled.

 As a side note, Rappora was invited to interview at Y Comninator in November, 2015.
-Unfortunately, we didn't get selected to join the accelerator but it was a an incredible experience for such a young company.
+Unfortunately, we didn't get selected to join the program but it was an incredible experience for such a young company.

 - UI / UX designer at IBM.
 I worked on the now publicly available IBM Verse and Bluemix platforms.

 - Founder of Claret Design.
 Claret Design was an industrial design studio based in Boston.
-We worked exclusively with local entrepreneurs to design, engineer and sell their products.
-Our customer base was purchased in Q3 of 2012 and I shuttered the company upon graduating from Undergrad.
+We worked exclusively with local entrepreneurs to design, engineer, and sell their products.

 - In addition to Claret Design and Rappora I've attempted to launch 20+ projects hoping they would become companies.
 Many of them failed spectacularly.
 Here's a short list of a few examples: